 I think we all know that life can be confusing and difficult at times, but I find therapy can be a great tool to help us explore our lives, thoughts, and feelings (…but maybe I’m a little biased being a psychotherapist…).
 Through this self-exploration we can start to improve our quality of life by determining how best to serve ourselves and developing ways to do so.
 I strive to help you develop the tools and insights necessary to get closer to your goals and addressing the concerns which are impacting you at this time and which brought you here.

 I am what is called a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario and a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
-I’ve been practicing psychotherapy for about the past 7 years working with individuals 18 years and older and I earned my Master of Arts in Counselling Psychology from Western University.
+I’ve been practising psychotherapy for about the past 8 years working with individuals 18 years and older and I earned my Master of Arts in Counselling Psychology from Western University.

 I am also Certified in Thanatology (which is the study of death and dying, grief and loss) through the Association for Death Education and Counseling.
 Often, when we think about grief and bereavement, we tend to only think about death related losses (such as the death of someone close to us).
 These types of losses can be very trying and challenging.
 We also experience other types of losses in life which sometimes get missed.
 These losses can be called non-death losses and can include things like a transition from the home, ending of relationships, change of school or city, kids leaving home for the first time to go to school, change in health status, etc., and come with their own set of challenges.
 My training in thanatology helps me appreciate the losses that might be impacting you in different ways.